StefanoD/Rust_Random_Choice/README.md

 ### Advantages

-- There is a good diversity for the case that all weights are equally distributed (in contrast to the roulette wheel selection algorithm which tends to select the same sample n times)
+- There is a good diversity for the case that all weights are equally distributed (in contrast to the roulette wheel selection algorithm)
 - Blazingly fast: O(n) (Roulette wheel selection algorithm: O(n * log n))
 - Memory Usage: O(n)
 - The sum of the weights don't have to be 1.0, but must not overflow